Common USA Tax Forms Explained & How to Enter Them on Your Canadian Tax Return

-Before we begin, you will need to determine your residency status, as reporting foreign income on a Canadian Tax Return is based on your residency status within Canada.
+Confused about how to handle U.S. tax forms on your Canadian tax return?
+This guide explains the common U.S. tax forms and provides clear instructions on how to enter them correctly.
+Before we begin, you will need to determine your residency status, as reporting foreign income on a Canadian tax return is based on your residency status within Canada.
 If you are a non-resident of Canada, you pay tax on income you receive from sources in Canada only.
-So a US tax form would not need to be included in your Canadian tax return.
+So, a US tax form would not need to be included in your Canadian tax return.

 As a Canadian resident, owning foreign stocks that issue dividends, or earning income from a country outside of Canada, means you will need to declare this as foreign income on your Canadian Tax Return (T1).
 Canada has a tax treaty with the USA as well as other countries, to avoid double taxation.
 So, if you also paid foreign taxes, you may in turn receive a Foreign Tax Credit.